 Pharmacists are frequently confronted with calculations in their daily practice; the Oriel numeracy test contains ten questions designed to assess a candidate’s current ability.
 It also acts as a marker when ranking applicants applying for foundation training year placements.

 You will be required to complete the numeracy test at a Pearson Vue test centre on the same day as the situational judgement test (SJT).
-There are numerous test centres available nationally (and internationally), which means you can book their assessment at a location most suitable for you.
+There are numerous test centres available nationally (and internationally), which means you can book your assessment at a location most suitable for you.

 Although individual testing stations in the centres will have been allocated to national recruitment candidates, there may be people sitting other tests (such as driving theory tests) at adjacent stations in the venue.

 It is also important to note that you will not be allowed to sit the assessment unless you have the appropriate identification (see below).

 Numeracy test structure

 The numeracy test is designed to provide assurance of an applicant’s ability to carry out basic pharmaceutical calculations, however, these calculations are not provided in a clinical context and are designed to test mathematical ability rather than practice knowledge.

 There are 10 questions and the time allowed for the exercise is 20 minutes.
 Answers will be entered into a ‘free text’ box as opposed to a multiple choice format.
 There is no need to enter any units for your answer; numerical answers only are required and the test will not allow you to enter letters.
 Certain models of calculators are allowed — details of permitted models and other resources are detailed below and in the Foundation Pharmacy Recruitment Applicant Handbook.